 To reduce the weight, you carry you’re going to need a way of purifying water on the move.

 On all of my expeditions and treks I always carry purification tablets and some of the best drinking straws available to buy at the time.
-I recommend you use a straw as water purified with tablets can taste like crap.
+I recommend you use a straw as water purified with tablets can taste like poop.

 Wear Lightweight Clothes